Misty Stone: Mainstream appearances

-Stone also appeared in the role of Dawn in the Cinemax series, Co-Ed Confidential.
-She also appeared in the VH1 reality show Basketball Wives.
+Stone appeared in the VH1 reality show Basketball Wives.
 In 2013 Stone voiced a character in the video game Grand Theft Auto V.

 In 2013, Stone was one of the featured actresses in the documentary film and accompanying fine art book by Deborah Anderson, Aroused.
-(ISBN 978-0-9893744-0-8) The film features 16 female pornographic performers, released in cinemas in the U.S. in the summer of 2013 and internationally in January 2014.
+(ISBN 978-0-9893744-0-8) The film features 16 female pornographic film performers, released in cinemas in the U.S. in the summer of 2013 and internationally in January 2014.

-Stone was among the pornographic actresses who appeared in the welcome home party scene for Jax Teller after his release from prison in the Season 7 premiere of Sons of Anarchy, which aired on September 9, 2014.
-She has also had a variety of minor roles in television movies and feature films such as the fantasy scifi Sexy Warriors (2014), the cable series Zane's the Jump Off (2013), and the Joseph Gordon-Levitt and Scarlett Johansson romantic comedy Don Jon (2013).
+Stone was among the pornographic film actresses who appeared in the welcome home party scene for Jax Teller after his release from prison in the Season 7 premiere of Sons of Anarchy, which aired on September 9, 2014.
+She has also had a variety of minor roles in television movies and feature films such as the romantic comedy Don Jon (2013).

 Other ventures

 In 2013, she launched her own production company, Misty Stone Productions.
 She also produces and sells a line of organic beauty products that include a body butter candle.
 Her body has also been molded for the creation of a line of sex toys.
 Stone is the first black performer to be molded by the company that manufactures the Fleshlight.